mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 ### Implementation Notes
 Ideally, users should only change the column data type if it matches their data.
 Still, when there are inconsistencies, the user will have to resolve them or cancel the data type re-assignment.
 We will deal with these types of errors when working with specific data types.

 ## User changes column settings to disallow null values
-Users can change the column settings to allow or disallow null values.
+Users can alter the column settings to allow or disallow null values.
 If changed, and if the column contains null values, a warning will be indicated by the affected cells.
 The errors will prevent saving the column settings change until resolved.

 ## User changes column settings to disallow duplicate values
 Users can also change column settings to prevent duplicate entries.
 If set from the column options, the unique constraint will only affect the values on that specific field.